hero media

 The top Braddon restaurants maintain a grungy backbone while offering something modern and visually impactful.
 That’s Zaab Street Food in a nutshell, translating moreish Lao and Thai food for Canberrans with stellar cocktails and an approachable, graffiti-laden atmosphere.

-Pick anything on the menu and you’re guaranteed a good time.
-Classics like crispy pork belly and massamun curry are staples, but the share-style menu rewards exploration so venture outside your comfort zone.
 The flamed cauliflower, beautifully spiced with a mix of paprika, ginger, garlic, pomegranate, and sweet potato curry blend, caramelised corn puree and roast chilli oil, is the subversive showstopper you never knew you needed.
-Pair it with a snicker’s old fashioned—fortune favours the bold
+Pair it with a Snicker’s Old-Fashioned if you’re feeling adventurous.
+Fortune favours the bold at restaurants like this high-energy gem.

 Cuisine: South-East Asian